-(1) Honorary degrees and recognition awards may be granted by Te Pūkenga Council as a mark of esteem and to recognise outstanding contributions to Te Pūkenga or the wider community as specified in the rules made by Council for the purpose of this provision.
+- (1) Under Te Pūkenga Council delegation, honorary degrees and recognition awards may be granted by the business division academic committee as a mark of esteem and to recognise outstanding contributions to Te Pūkenga, the business division, or the wider community as specified in the business division rules or policy. - (2) Business divisions report the granting of any such honorary degrees and recognition awards to Te Poari Akoranga through their academic committee reports.